Eric Piza

 Biography

-Eric Piza, Associate Professor of Criminal Justice at John Jay College of Criminal Justice, is an expert in spatial analysis of crime patterns, problem-oriented policing, crime control technology and GIS mapping.
+Eric Piza, Professor of Criminology & Criminal Justice at Northeastern University, is an expert in spatial analysis of crime patterns, evidence-based policing, crime control technology, and the integration of academic research and police practice.

-He has been published in scholarly journals including Criminology, Justice Quarterly, the Journal of Experimental Criminology, the Journal of Quantitative Criminology and the Journal of Research in Crime & Delinquency.
+He has been published in scholarly journals including Criminology, Criminology & Public Policy, Journal of Experimental Criminology, and the Journal of Research in Crime & Delinquency.

 Piza received his Ph.D., M.A. and B.S. in criminal justice from Rutgers University.